-Much of the information in this handout is generic and provided to Florida residents and visitors by The Florida Division of Emergency Management for their safety.
-For more specific information we recommend visiting the following pages and downloading the specified mobile apps to have access to updates while on the go.
+Much of the information in this guide is generic and provided to Florida residents and visitors by the Florida Division of Emergency Management for their safety.
+For more specific information, we recommend visiting the following pages and downloading the specified mobile apps to have access to updates while on the go.

-- The National Hurricane Center nhc.noaa.gov - Mobile App: mobile.weather.gov - Stetson University DeLand Public Safety stetson.edu/administration/public-safety - Mobile App: Stetson Safety App - Stetson University Gulfport Public Safety stetson.edu/law/offices/safety - Mobile App: Stetson Safety App - Florida Division of Emergency Management floridadisaster.org and https://www.floridadisaster.org/planprepare/disability/personal-and-family-plans/ - Federal Emergency Management Agency fema.gov - Mobile App: FEMA Mobile App - Federal Alliance for Safe Homes flash.org - Volusia County Office of Emergency Management volusia.org/services/public-protection/emergency-management/pin - Mobile App: Volusia County Emergency Management App - Hillsborough County Office of Emergency Management https://hcfl.gov/residents/public-safety/emergency-management - Pinellas County Office of Emergency Management pinellascounty.org/emergency - Mobile App: Ready Pinellas Emergency Planning App
+- The National Hurricane Center nhc.noaa.gov - Stetson University DeLand Public Safety stetson.edu/administration/public-safety Mobile App: Stetson Safety App - Stetson University Gulfport Public Safety stetson.edu/law/offices/safety Mobile App: Stetson Safety App - Florida Division of Emergency Management floridadisaster.org - Federal Emergency Management Agency fema.gov Mobile App: FEMA Mobile App - Federal Alliance for Safe Homes flash.org - Volusia County Office of Emergency Management volusia.org/services/public-protection/emergencymanagement/

+Mobile App: Volusia County Emergency Management App

+- Hillsborough County Office of Emergency Management hcfl.gov/residents/stay-safe - Pinellas County Office of Emergency Management pinellascounty.org/emergency Mobile App: Ready Pinellas Emergency Planning App

-Though our campuses are spread over a large geographic area, we are one Stetson University and your safety is paramount in all we do.
-We trust that this information will prompt you to be informed and well prepared for the duration of your educational experience with us.
+Although our campuses are spread over a large geographic area, we are one Stetson University, and your safety is paramount in all we do.
+We trust this information will prompt you to be informed and well prepared for the duration of your educational experience with us.